WOMEN ON BOARDS

 The law was based on numerous studies showing that companies with female directors are more profitable.
 Other studies demonstrate additional benefits to having more than one woman on a corporate board, such as improved crisis management, sustainability practices, workforce engagement, and greater resilience during the 2008 recession.

 In order to understand the effects of this pioneering law, the California Partners Project is tracking the progress of women's representation on California's public company boards through a series of comprehensive progress reports.
-Data from our first progress report shows that California's law is working.
-In 2018, nearly 30% of California's public company boards were all male; now, less than 3% are.
-Our research also shows that 669 board seats have been filled with women since 2018.
 Through data collection and tracking, we can ensure that the law’s impacts are accurately measured, widely understood, and celebrated.

 CALIFORNIA PUBLIC COMPANY BOARDS

 Board seats held by women